TroyWilliams3687/documentos/en/documents/ch0_2_equations.md

 ### Clever References

-Writing markdown like
+`pandoc-eqnos` supports "clever references" via single-character modifiers in front of a reference.
+The following is referencing the equation:

 ```
 See eq. @eq:id.
 ```

-seems a bit redundant.
-Pandoc-eqnos supports "clever references" via single-character modifiers in front of a reference.
-You can write
+You can use a clever reference and have it automatically add the `eq.` bit:

 ```
 See +@eq:id.
 ```

-to have the reference name (i.e., "eq.") automatically generated.
-The above form is used mid-sentence; at the beginning of a sentence, use
+Use this form at the beginning of a sentence:

 ```
 *@eq:id
 ```

-instead.
-If clever references are enabled by default (see Customization, below), then users may disable it for a given reference using4
+You can disable the clever references by use of `!`:

 ```
 !@eq:id
 ```

-Note: When using `*@eq:id and emphasis (e.g., *italics*)` in the same sentence, the `*` in the clever reference must be backslash-escaped; i.e., `\*@eq:id`.
+>Note: When using `*@eq:id and emphasis (e.g., *italics*)` in the same sentence, the `*` in the clever reference must be escaped: `\*@eq:id`.

 ### Tagged Equations

-The equation number may be overridden by placing a tag in the equation's attributes block:
+Use the `tag` identifier to override the equation number:
 ```
 $$ y = mx + b $$ {#eq:id tag="B.1"}
 ```

 The tag may be arbitrary text, or an inline equation such as `$\mathrm{B.1'}$`.
-Mixtures of the two are not currently supported.
+You can use one form or the other but not both at the same time.

-Disabling Links
+### Disabling Links

-To disable a link on a reference, set nolink=True in the reference's attributes:
 ```
 @eq:id{nolink=True}
 ```